isaturk66/TrendyolScraper/README.md

 * **--max** &nbsp;&nbsp;  Maximum number of images that will be downloaded, no limit as default.
 OPTIONAL

 * **--prefix** &nbsp;&nbsp;  A prefix that will be put in front of all files downloaded, use this if you are going to make multiple downloads on the same directory otherwise files from the first dowload will be overridden.
-No prefix at default OPTIONAL
+No prefix at default.OPTIONAL

+* **-n** &nbsp;&nbsp;  If you do not want to download the scraped images, this mode will still generate the .meta files

+* **-l** &nbsp;&nbsp;  If you want to create a .txt file that lists the urls of scraped images.
+You can later use this .txt file with the **download_images.py** to download images to a remote location without having to need to rescrape.

 **Example usage**